Ein Rogel

 Ein Rogel (Hebrew: ʿĒn Rōgēl) is a spring on the outskirts of Jerusalem, mentioned in the Hebrew Bible.
 It is most commonly identified as what Arabs refer to as Well of Job (بئر أيوب Bir Ayoub) in Silwan, though some scholars dispute this view.

-Ein Rogel was mentioned in the Hebrew Bible as the hiding-place of David's spies, Jonathan and Ahimaaz, during Absalom's uprising against the rule of King David.
-It may also have been a sacred place in pre-Israelite times.

-Historical accounts

-Ein Rogel
+Hebrew Bible

 The name "Ein Rogel" appears in the Hebrew Bible.
 It is also variously transcribed as Enrogel (King James Version), En-rogel (2 Samuel 17:17, American Standard Version and English Standard Version), or En Rogel (NIV and NKJV).

+Ein Rogel may have been a sacred place in pre-Israelite times.